 A musical evening, served with a glass of wine is held in the gallery each month, a visually stimulating way to enjoy an evening of music in a relaxed and warm environment.

-Due to the popularity of the musical evenings we now advise booking to avoid disappointment
+Due to the popularity of the musical evenings bookings are essential to avoid disappointment

 Rachel Scott - cello